Looking for a Used Murano in your area?

 Overall User Score

 Based on 6 reviews

-Named after a site where they produce Italian glass sculpture, the brand new 2003 Nissan Murano sought to combine sculptural elements into the body design of its crossover, producing a uniquely-shaped vehicle that has the cargo capacity and solid feel of an SUV, but the handling and styling of a car.
-Sharing a platform and engine with the Altima, the 2003 Murano comes in either front-wheel or all-wheel drive in either SE or SL trims.
-Both feature a 245-hp, 3.5-liter V6 in combination with a CVT.
-The continuously variable transmission makes its Nissan debut in the Murano, offering seamless "gearless" shifting.
+Named after a site that produces Italian glass sculpture, the brand new 2003 Nissan Murano sought to combine sculptural elements into the body design of its crossover, producing a uniquely-shaped vehicle that has the cargo capacity and solid feel of an SUV, but the handling and styling of a car.
+Sharing a platform and engine with the Altima, the 2003 Murano comes in either front-wheel or all-wheel drive and in SE or SL trim.
+Both feature a 245-hp, 3.5-liter V6 in combination with a continuously variable transmission.
+The CVT makes its Nissan debut in the Murano, offering seamless "gearless" shifting.

-There are lots of options that beef up the features on the 2003 Murano, such as a sunroof, memory settings, roof rails, navigation system, and a cargo cover.
-Owner love all the standard features and particularly like the one-of-a-kind crossover styling.
-They say the interior is both roomy and comfortable, and love the car-like handling and responsive control.
+There are lots of options that can beef up the features on the 2003 Murano, such as a sunroof, memory settings, roof rails, a navigation system, and a cargo cover.
+Owners love all the standard features and particularly like its one-of-a-kind crossover styling.
+They say the interior is both roomy and comfortable and love its car-like handling and responsive control.
 Acceleration is effortless, but they wish it had more horsepower.
 There is some wind and road noise reported in Muranos that have a sunroof, and the stiffer SE suspension can feel harsh over bumps.
-The CD player seems to work erratically in this year's model.
+Some report the CD player seems to work erratically in this year's model.

 What's your take on the 2003 Nissan Murano?